steel9/CSClock/README.md

 # CSClock
 **A C# application which keeps track of the time you spend on your computer, by setting limits.
-It will then alert you when your computer time is out.**
+It will then alert you when your computer time is out.
+Note that CSClock doesn't *prevent* you from using the computer after the limit is reached, but it *alerts* you.**

 **The project was created in Visual Studio 2015.**
 &nbsp;